normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/WhatIsDynamoDB.md

 # Using DynamoDB to store TODO Lists

-As we mentioned before we are going to use [DynamoDB](https://aws.amazon.com/dynamodb/) to store our TODO list.
-DynamoDB was chosen because it provides us fast access to our data, it simplifies our development with its schemaless design and provisioning without managing servers.
+As we mentioned before we are going to use [DynamoDB](https://aws.amazon.com/dynamodb/) to store our TODO lists.
+DynamoDB was chosen because it provides fast access to our data, it simplifies our development with its schemaless design and provisioning because we don't have to database manage servers.

 ## Fully managed NoSQL datastore
 * Define Key and Indexes